A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium statistical physics

+In contrast to the canonical ensemble, the probability $P$ (and thus the coarse-grained statistical entropy $S=-k_{B}\eta$) as well as $Z$ now depend not only on the inverse of the distribution modulus $\beta=1/\Theta$ and on the external control parameter $\lambda$, which couples to the coordinates $a_{i}$, but also on an internal parameter $\xi$, which couples to the coordinates $\zeta_{i}$.
+Accordingly, the energy $E$ (and, by assumption, all levels $E_{i}$) are functions of both $\lambda$ and $\xi$, but not of $\beta$.
+For simplicity, we restrict our analysis to a single external parameter $\lambda$, which governs the exchange of work, and a single nonequilibrium parameter $\xi$.
+However, in more complex systems subject to multiple external driving forces (mechanical, electrical, magnetic, etc...), additional control parameters $\lambda_{j}$ may be introduced, each associated with distinct $\xi_{j}$ characterizing internal, nonconservative response mechanisms.
+Like $\lambda$, $\xi$ is a macroscopic variable that acts in a similar manner across all energy levels.
+In Appendix A, we provide an illustrative example of its meaning for the system consisting of a volume of particles described in Fig.~1.
 The time dependence of all the aforementioned quantities arises from the temporal evolution of the internal parameter $\xi=\xi (t)$, which evolves dynamically according to its own kinetics, at constant values of $\beta$ and $\lambda$.
-The indexed quantities (i.e., those labeled by $i$) are stochastic in nature, in the sense that they represent possible states of the system, each associated with a probability $P_{i}$.
-That is, the system may occupy any of $N$ possible states, each characterized by its respective probability $P_{i}$.
-A single realization, in the framework of stochastic thermodynamics, corresponds to the selection of one such state among all possible configurations.
-In contrast, the partition function $Z$ is not indexed by $i$, as it is already the sum over the full set of accessible states in phase space.
-However, the effective phase space volume explored by the system is not constant, due to the time evolution of $\xi=\xi(t)$.
-On average, this leads to an increase in entropy during the process.
-At this stage, two remarks are in order.
-First, Eqs.~(\ref{eq:Pi}) and~(\ref{eq:Z}) are to be interpreted as referring to the occupation probabilities and the partition function per particle, in a system composed of $n$ particles.
-In the following, and without loss of generality, we consider a single particle capable of occupying one energy level at a time, each level associated with an occupancy probability.
-The remaining particles are considered as part of the thermal bath.
-This single-particle description serves as a simplified framework, from which one can straightforwardly generalize to a system of $n$ particles (distinguishable or indistinguishable, e.g. fermions or bosons) following well-established methods in statistical mechanics.
-For instance, in the case of distinguishable particles, the total partition function of the system is given by the product of the single-particle partition functions over all $n$ particles.
-Second, the extended canonical distribution considered here should be understood as a formal construct aimed at capturing the nonequilibrium features of a system within the framework of stochastic thermodynamics.
-We do not claim that it represents the actual nonequilibrium distribution function of the underlying stochastic process.
-Rather, it provides a convenient means to account for time evolution occurring at constant values of other thermodynamic variables, through the time dependence of the effective energy levels.
-In this context, these energy levels should be viewed as effective (or fictive) quantities, analogous to the concept of a fictive temperature often invoked in systems driven out of equilibrium, such as after a rapid temperature quench \cite{CUGLIANDOLO, GARDEN0, PEYRARD}.
+At this stage, a few remarks are in order.
+First, Eqs.~(\ref{eq:Pi0}) and~(\ref{eq:Z}) should be interpreted as defining occupation probabilities and a partition function per particle for a system composed of $n$ particles.
+In the following, and without loss of generality, we restrict the discussion to a single particle that can occupy one energy level at a time, each level being associated with an occupation probability.
+The remaining particles are treated as part of the thermal bath.
+In other words, we focus on the state of label $i$ of a single system within the ensemble (coarse-grained description), without resolving the underlying microscopic substructure (fine-grained description) \cite{TOLMAN}.
+This single-particle framework provides a simplified setting from which the extension to a system of $n$ particles—distinguishable or indistinguishable, e.g., fermions or bosons—can be carried out straightforwardly using standard methods of statistical mechanics \cite{TOLMAN}.
+For example, for distinguishable particles, the total partition function is given by the product of the single-particle partition functions over all $n$ particles (Maxwell–Boltzmann statistics) \cite{TOLMAN}.
+Each energy level corresponds to one microstate in the extended canonical ensemble.
+Second, the extended canonical distribution considered here is interpreted as the nonequilibrium distribution involved during a stochastic experiment such as a work protocol.
+It remains valid for a small system both near equilibrium and far from equilibrium during a transformation.
+It provides a convenient means to account for time evolution occurring at constant values of other thermodynamic variables, through the time dependence of the transient energy levels.
+In this context, these energy levels should be interpreted as transient quantities with a finite lifetime when the system is out of equilibrium.
 In the present case, since the departure from equilibrium is driven by the time variation of an external control parameter associated with work exchange, it is natural to attribute the source of irreversibility to the dynamics of the energy levels themselves.
 This interpretation forms the basis of our framework.